Ford Fairlane (Australia): NL / DL (1996–1999)

 In September 1996, the revised NL Fairlanes and DL LTDs appeared.
-In 1997, Ford introduced a higher Fairlane Concorde trim, with the same 4.0- and 5.0-L engine choices.
+In 1997, Ford introduced a higher Fairlane Concorde trim, with the same 4.0 and 5.0 L engine choices.
 No Sportsman variant of the Fairlane was offered.

 For customers, five Dealer modified NL Series Fairlanes from Sydney and Melbourne utilised parts from the 5.0-litre Mustang Cobra and Australian delivered SVO parts due to the limited edition run of the Fairlane by Tickford and customers wanting to maintain the Luxury look but sport the GT's performance.
 The rounded body lines were reminiscent of the US-market Ford Taurus, while the front end styling was similar to the Lincoln Town Car.

 Ford expanded the Fairlane range greatly in 1998.
 Beginning with the Ghia, also a basic Concorde (six-cylinder) and Concorde Ghia (V8) were offered.
 A Tickford-modified version was also available, with the larger engine.

 The NL and DL series were the last models to come equipped with automatic self-leveling rear suspension.

 The New Zealand Government also used the NL Fairlane Ghia as their designated Crown Limousines.
 Crown Fairlanes have mostly painted Amaretto (a few in white) and were fitted with silver "Concorde" 16 inch wheels, 6 disc cd stacker, electric adjust drivers seat and New Zealand fitted flag pole mounts on the front guards.

-All of the Fairlane Ghias used by the New Zealand Government were fitted with the factory 4.0L six-cylinder engine producing 165kw.
+All of the Fairlane Ghias used by the New Zealand Government were fitted with the factory 4.0 L six-cylinder engine producing 165kw.
 The LTD was also used with a few being V8 models.
 The LTD Crown Cars were a range of colours including Dynamic White, Argon Silver, Mocha Foam and Amaretto in the facelift.

 The NL and DL Crown cars all sported special government only licence plates starting with CR404 in 1997 and continuing in numerical order to CR437 in 1998.
-Most crown cars were retired after 3 years of service.
+Most crown cars were retired after three years of service.
 The Fairlane and LTD had been used by the New Zealand Government since the 1970s through to 2010s where the Ford brand was replaced with BMW 7-Series.

 The New Zealand Government still uses CR registration plates on their current Crown Cars.

+Harry Hutton (son of Mark Hutton) is known to drive a 1999 Ford Fairlane GHIA.